Exactly Robust Kernel Principal Component Analysis: Methodology

 Compared with Algorithm \ref{alg.RKPCA}, Algorithm \ref{alg.RKPCA_PLM} cannot ensure that the objective function is always decreasing when $t$ is small.
-In Algorithm \ref{alg.LineSearch}, to find a suitable $\eta$, it requires at least one iteration (for evaluating the objective function and gradient), which will increase the computational cost.
+In Algorithm \ref{alg.LineSearch}, to find a suitable $\eta$, the backtracking line search requires evaluating the objective function multiple times, which will increase the computational cost.
 These two algorithm will be compared in the section of experiments.

-The main computational cost of RKPCA is from the computation of $K^{1/2}$ and its gradient, which requires to perform SVD on an $n\times n$ matrix.
+The main computational cost of RKPCA is from the computation of $\bm{K}^{p/2}$ and its gradient, which requires performing SVD on an $n\times n$ matrix.
 Therefore, the computational complexity of RKPCA is $O(n^3)$.
 In RPCA, the main computational cost is from the SVD on a $d\times n$ matrix.
-Hence, the computational complexity of RPCA is $O(min(d^2n,dn^2))$.
-RKPCA could be faster than RPCA if $d>n$.
-For large-scale data (e.g., $n>5000$), instead of full SVD, truncated SVD or randomized SVD \cite{randomsvd} should be applied to RKPCA.
+Hence, the computational complexity of RPCA is $O(\min(d^2n,dn^2))$.
+Although the computational cost of RKPCA is higher than that of RPCA, the recovery accuracy of RKPCA is much higher than that of RPCA for nonlinear data and high-rank matrices.
+For large-scale data (e.g., $n>2000$), instead of full SVD, truncated SVD or randomized SVD (RSVD) \cite{randomsvd} should be applied to RKPCA.
+The computational complexity of RKPCA with RSVD in each iteration is reduced to $O(\tilde{r}n^2)$, where $\tilde{r}$ is the approximate rank of $\bm{K}$ at iteration $t$ and is non-increasing.
+RSVD \cite{randomsvd} and the corresponding optimization of RKPCA (solved by PLM+AdSS) are shown in Algorithm \ref{alg.rsvd} and Algorithm \ref{alg.RKPCA_rsvd} respectively.